 It's essential to examine and understand the needs of your target market.
 Who is your message going out to?
 Current users, influencers among individuals, decision-makers, groups, or the general public?

 In the first step of planning, you should have defined the markets, products, and environments.
 This information will assist you in deciding which communication channels will be most beneficial.
 Will you use personal communication channels such as face to face meeting, telephone contact, or perhaps a personal sales presentation?
 Or will the nonpersonal communication such as newspapers, magazines, or direct mail work better?

 Determine Your Objectives

 Keep in mind that your objectives in a promotional campaign are slightly different from your marketing campaign.
-Promotional objectives should be stated in terms of long or short-term behaviors by people who have been exposed to your promotional communication.
-These objectives must be clearly stated, measurable, and appropriate to the phase of market development.
+Promotional objectives should be stated regarding long or short-term behaviors by people who have been exposed to your promotional communication.
+These objectives must be stated, measurable, and appropriate to the phase of market development.

 Determine Your Promotion Mix